 6. What does MCAT mean?

-MCAT stands for Medical College Admissions Test and it is designed to assess your problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles.
+MCAT stands for Medical College Admissions Test.
+It is designed to assess your problem solving, critical thinking, and knowledge of natural, behavioral, and social science concepts and principles.

 7. How long is an Accelerated program?